Shane O'Neill (soccer)

-Shane Edward O'Neill (born September 2, 1993) is a professional soccer player who plays as a center-back for Major League Soccer club Toronto FC.
+Shane Edward O'Neill (born September 2, 1993) is a professional soccer player who plays as a center-back.
 Born in Ireland, he represented the United States at international level.

 Club career

 Colorado Rapids

 O'Neill joined the U.S. Soccer Development Academy with the Colorado Rapids youth system in 2009.
 He led the Rapids U18 team in scoring in 2011–12 with 10 goals in 15 games, helping them reach the playoffs.

 O'Neill originally signed to play college soccer at the University of Virginia, however on June 19, 2012, O'Neill signed with the Colorado Rapids as a Home Grown Player.
-Three months later, he made his professional debut in a 3–0 victory over the Portland Timbers, coming on as an 86th minute substitute for Jeff Larentowicz.
+Three months later, he made his professional debut in a 3–0 victory over the Portland Timbers, coming on as an 86th-minute substitute for Jeff Larentowicz.
 O'Neill became a regular starter in 2013 and received strong reviews, earning the Rapids' Young Player of the Year award and a nomination for U.S. Soccer Young Athlete of the Year as the Rapids returned to the playoffs.
 His first career goal came in a 4–1 home win over Montreal Impact on May 25, 2014.

 Apollon Limassol

 On August 7, 2015, O'Neill was bought by Cypriot club Apollon Limassol for an undisclosed fee.
-On August 31, 2015 he was loaned out to Royal Mouscron-Péruwelz in Belgium.
+On August 31, 2015, he was loaned out to Royal Mouscron-Péruwelz in Belgium.
 The loan was cut short on December 23, 2015, and he returned to Limassol having not made an appearance for the Belgian club.
 He had subsequent loan spells with League 2 side Cambridge United and NAC Breda in Jupiler League, never featuring for Apollon Limassol.